apache/mxnet/docs/tutorials/gluon/learning_rate_finder.md

 class LRFinder():
     def __init__(self, learner):
         """
-        learner: able to take single iteration with given learning rate and return loss and save and load parameters of the network (Learner)
+        :param learner: able to take single iteration with given learning rate and return loss and save and load parameters of the network (Learner)
         """
         self.learner = learner

     def find(self, lr_start=1e-6, lr_multiplier=1.1, smoothing=0.3):
         """
-        lr_start: learning rate to start search (float)
+        :param lr_start: learning rate to start search (float)
-        lr_multiplier: factor the learning rate is multiplied by at each step of search (float)
+        :param lr_multiplier: factor the learning rate is multiplied by at each step of search (float)
-        smoothing: amount of smoothing applied to loss for stopping criteria (float)
+        :param smoothing: amount of smoothing applied to loss for stopping criteria (float)
+        :return: learning rate and loss pairs (list of (float, float) tuples)
         """
         # Used to initialize weights; pass data, but don't take step.
         # Would expect for new model with lazy weight initialization